Black-eyed Susan (Rudbeckia hirta)

 Growth habit: 1–3’ tall with 1–2’ spread

 Garden tips: Black-eyed Susans are easy to grow and maintain.
 They spread by way of abundant self-sown seed.
 They are adaptable to both dry and moist sites, but flower best with regular moisture.
-They are excellent for mixed wildflower gardens, and disturbed areas such as roadsides and medians.
+Depending on the conditions, they can perform as a short-lived perennial, biennial or annual.
+Black-eyed Susan is excellent for mixed wildflower gardens, and disturbed areas such as roadsides and medians.

 Note: There are two forms of Rudbeckia hirta found naturally in Florida — R. hirta var. angustifolia in the northern third of the state, and R. hirta var. floridana in the central and southern part of Florida.
 Both forms are typically available from native nurseries and they usually sell the form most common to their latitude; however, when purchasing R. hirta for your landscape, be sure to ask which variety is being sold.
 Non-native varieties are not recommended.
 (Source: Craig Huegel)